azutoolkit/joobq/README.md

 ## Deployment

-To deploy JoobQ, ensure that you have a running Redis instance with the TimeSeries module.
+To deploy JoobQ, ensure that you have a running Redis instance.
 You can use the provided docker-compose.yml to set up Redis.

 ```bash
 docker-compose up -d